Closures & Hours Changes

 Other reasons for hysterectomy include:

-Sometimes there is a health reason to have your ovaries removed during a hysterectomy.
-These can be things like a tumor on an ovary or a high risk for cancer of the ovaries.
-But most of the time, you can choose whether to have them removed based on what you prefer.
+Sometimes there is a health reason to have your ovaries removed.
+Maybe you have a tumor on an ovary or are at high risk for breast or ovarian cancer.
+You may be able to choose whether to have one, both, or part of your ovaries removed based on what you prefer and your condition.